FilipRoman/FF15/README.md

 # FF15
 A file finder - my first GO app
-The code will be explained in the comments between lines, in case you want to learn and understand my code.
+The code will be explained with AI-generated comments between lines, in case you want to learn and understand my code.